eosho/azure-paas-security/README.md

 ### Example

 To deploy core infra components in the dev environment, simply write `/core:dev` in your pull request comment.
-This will automatically trigger the `core-infra-deploy` pipeline and deploy all necessary infrasturcture into the Dev environment (resource group).
+This will automatically trigger the `core-infra-deploy` pipeline and deploy all necessary infrastructure into the Dev environment (resource group).

 ![sample_pr](images/sample_pr.png)